isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-`not_null` is defined in the [guideline support library](#S-gsl)
+`not_null` is defined in the [guideline support library](#S-gsl).

 ##### Note

 The assumption that the pointer to `char` pointed to a C-style string (a zero-terminated string of characters) was still implicit, and a potential source of confusion and errors.
-Use `zstring` in preference to `const char*`.
+Use `czstring` in preference to `const char*`.

     // we can assume that p cannot be nullptr
     // we can assume that p points to a zero-terminated array of characters